JuliaAI/LearnAPI.jl/docs/src/common_implementation_patterns.md

 - [Incremental Models](@ref)

-- [Static Transformers](@ref): Transformations that do not learn but which have hyper-parameters and/or deliver ancilliary information about the transformation
+- [Static Transformers](@ref): Transformations that do not learn but which have hyper-parameters and/or deliver ancillary information about the transformation

 - [Dimension Reduction](@ref): Transformers that learn to reduce feature space dimension